Online Scheduling (OLS) is Available

 Non-Jury Trials are set by the Court with attached information regarding mediation and uniform pretrial procedures.

 Jury Trials are set by the Court in an "Order Setting Jury Trial and Case Management Conference Directing Pretrial and Mediation Procedures;"

 If the case settles prior to the Trial date notify the Court by contacting the JA (see instructions below).
 A written confirmation of the settlement agreement must be filed with the Court with a copy to opposing party.
 When submitting proposed orders via US Mail to the Court for review, please attach the necessary copies and envelopes for all parties including return postage.

-To cancel Special Set Hearings, Jury & Non-Jury Trials, etc. a notice of cancellation must be filed with the clerk.
+To cancel Special Set Hearings, Jury & Non-Jury Trials, etc. a Motion and proposed Order must be filed with the clerk.
 Also please notify the Court and all parties in accordance with the procedures outlined above by sending an email along with any proposed orders (in Word format) to CAD-DivisionRB@pbcgov.org.
-The Notice must note the reason for cancellation.
+The Motion MUST note the reason for cancellation.